20 Years of Dischord: Production and release

 Conceived by Ian MacKaye and Jeff Nelson, the 20 Years of Dischord box set was edited by Don Zientara at Inner Ear Studios in Arlington, Virginia.
 Chad Clark was in charge of the audio mastering at Silver Sonya Recording and Mastering, also located in Arlington.
 The video files on the enhanced CD were edited by Chris Mills and Guillaume Bernardeau at the studio of RHED Pixel, located outside of Washington, D.C.

 Dischord Records released the collection on October 1, 2002.

 14 Bonus Tracks 2000–2008

-In November 2008, 20 Years of Dischord was updated with an additional compilation titled 14 Bonus Tracks 2000–2008, featuring songs, all of them previously released, from 14 bands who have had releases on the label since 2000.
+In November 2008, 20 Years of Dischord was updated with an additional compilation titled 14 Bonus Tracks 2000–2008, featuring songs, all of them previously released, from 14 bands who have had releases on the label since 2000 through 2008.
 Available only in MP3 format through digital download, this bonus collection has been sold separately or offered for free with the purchase of the original box set.